EFForg/badger-swarm/ARCHITECTURE.md

 CheckBadgerScan2 --> join2
 CheckBadgerScanN --> join2

-state check1 <<choice>>
+state all_finished <<choice>>
-join2 --> check1
+join2 --> all_finished
-check1 --> PrintProgress : One or more scans still running check1 --> MergeResults : All scans finished
+all_finished --> PrintProgress : One or more scan results missing all_finished --> MergeResults : All scans completed successfully

-PrintProgress --> PollForStatus
+PrintProgress --> ManageScans

 MergeResults --> [*]
 ```